100% FREE CONSULTATION

 Have You or a Loved One Suffered a Construction Accident in New York City?

-Goldberg & Loren are the trusted and experienced construction accident lawyers you need on your side.
+Goldberg & Loren are the New York City 3rd party construction accident lawyers you need on your side.

 Don’t let your injuries and medical bills overwhelm you.
-Our team of dedicated attorneys will work tirelessly to ensure your rights are protected and you receive the maximum compensation possible.
+Our construction accident attorneys will work tirelessly to ensure your rights are protected and you receive the maximum compensation possible..

-Call Goldberg & Loren today to schedule your free consultation and take the first step towards obtaining the justice and compensation you deserve for your construction accident case in New York City.
+Call Goldberg & Loren at (646) 719-0444 today to schedule your free consultation and take the first step towards obtaining justice.

 What is a Construction Accident?